 To prepare/assemble the peanut butter cups:

-2. Mix together all ingredients for the peanut butter cup until smooth.
+2. Mix together all ingredients for the peanut butter cup until smooth (try doing this in a larger bowl so you have more room for mixing).
 Spoon around half the mixture evenly between the muffin cups, aiming to fill each case 1/3 of the way up.
 Place the tray in the freezer for 10-15 minutes to harden.

 3. Spoon a bit of jelly onto the top of each of the peanut butter case, leaving a ring of peanut butter around the outside.
 Try to evenly flatten the top using the back of a teaspoon.